-It is difficult to predict today whether you might someday require a nursing home or in-home care as you age, but you can put a plan in place to cover the expenses of any long-term care (LTC) you may need.
-Failing to plan for LTC is the single greatest threat to your retirement savings and the success of your retirement plan.
+It is difficult to predict today whether you might someday require a nursing home or in-home care as you age, but you can put a plan in place to cover the expenses of any long-term care options (LTC) you may need.
+Failing to plan for long-term care options is the single greatest threat to your retirement savings and the success of your retirement plan.

 So what are your options?

 Traditional long-term care insurance is perhaps the most well-known option, but can be expensive, and with the potential for rate increase and the possibility of paying so much (about $3,500 annually for a 55-year-old-couple) for something you may never need, LTC insurance quickly loses its appeal.

 A better option may be to shift the LTC portion of your portfolio into an asset-based long-term care option plan, where you’ll have the potential to generate as much as 9x your money in tax-free benefits, allowing a tax-free distribution to pay for long-term care.